ravichugh/sketch-n-sketch/notes/storageNotes/storageNotes.md

 Multiple saving functionality has been implemented.
 Some strangeness with chrome vs. firefox.

-**Style pop up box more nicely, see if highlighting can be allowed.
-Somehow load all past local browser saves upon startup.**
+Pop up box has styling (though it could definitely be nicer), and added framework to fire tasks at startup.
+Barring potential small changes, local saves is ostensibly complete.

 ##Saving to Disk
 It looks like the HTML5 fileReader object is the modern and 'correct' way to do this.
 It looks like there is a library https://github.com/piotrcyr/elm-filereader that managed to implement this in 2014 without using any ports, which would be desirable.
 However, it doesn't look like it's been updated to 0.15, and the level of completion of the library is in question.